Redefining Fitness: Inference, Information and Phase Transitions in Evolutionary Dynamics: Results

 \subsubsection{\bf Task switching}

 In the problem of task switching, a population of agents is distributed to a set of discrete tasks, $s$, each associated with differential payoffs dependent on environmental states, $e$.
 Optimal evolutionary dynamics align these tasks with the environment to maximize rewards.
 For simplicity, we consider two tasks, denoted $s=0,1$, in a binary environment, $e=0,1$.
-The standard setup prescribes rewards, $Y_{s}(e)$, to each of these state combinations, Table~\ref{tab:Table_1}A-B.
+The standard setup prescribes rewards, $Y_{s}(e)$, to each state combination, Table~\ref{tab:Table_1}A-B. We show that the long-run selected population distribution mirrors the environmental probability, $f(s)\to p(e)$, maximizing $I(S,E)$.

 To understand the dynamics of selection, note that it pays off to align the task with the environment $s=e$, regardless of the specific state, $e=0,1$ because $Y_{s=e}=Y_+> Y_{s\neq e}=Y_-$.
-The question becomes interesting when the environment is only known in probability, $p(e)$.
+The question becomes interesting when the environment is only known in probability, $p(e)$, assumed stationary.
 Then, starting with some probability of tasks $f(s)$, the population is selected over time, updating the conditional probability $f(s|e)$ as instances of the environment are experienced.

 The identification of population dynamics of this type with iterated Bayesian selection requires mapping the rewards $Y_{s}(e)$ to the likelihood function, $p(e|s)$.
-Because the likelihood is a conditional probability model, it is positive and normalized, meaning that any mapping to payoffs must satisfy such requirements.
+Because the likelihood is a conditional probability, it is positive and normalized, meaning that any mapping to payoffs must satisfy such requirements.
 We want mappings that preserve the {\it relative} strength of the payoffs.
-This is achieved by writing the fitness, $w_{s}(e)=A p(e|s) = Y_{s}(e)$.
-This requires that $Y_{s}(e) > 0$ as assumed in Table~\ref{tab:Table_1} and that the factor of $A(e)$ is defined to ensure that none of the probabilities exceeds one and that the conditional probability is normalized.
-In general, the factor of $A$ is a function of the state of $e$, but since the example of Table~\ref{tab:Table_1} is symmetric, $A=5/2$ and $ p(e=0|s=e) = p(e=1|s=e) = \frac{4}{5}$ and $ p(e=0|s\neq e) = p(e=1|s\neq 0) = \frac{1}{5}$.
+This is achieved by writing the fitness, $w_{s}(e)=\alpha p(e|s) = Y_{s}(e)$.
+This requires that $Y_{s}(e) > 0$ as assumed in Table~\ref{tab:Table_1} and that the factor of $\alpha(e)$ is defined to ensure that none of the probabilities exceeds one and that the conditional probability is normalized.
+In general, the factor of $\alpha$ is a function of the state of $e$, but since the example of Table~\ref{tab:Table_1} is symmetric, $\alpha=5/2$ and $ p(e=0|s=e) = p(e=1|s=e) = \frac{4}{5}$ and $ p(e=0|s\neq e) = p(e=1|s\neq 0) = \frac{1}{5}$.
 We can write the fitness as